Local structures on stratified spaces

-The construction of $\unzip_k(X)$ can be improved from one concerning $(X_k\subset X)$, where $X_k$ is the deepest stratum of a stratified space, to a construction $\unzip_Y(X)$ concerning a pair $(Y\subset X)$, where $Y$ is a closed constructible sub-stratified space of a stratified space.
-In what appears below, $\Link_Y(X)$ is the corresponding generalization of $\sL_k(X)$ from Definition~\ref{def.link}.
+The construction of $\unzip_k(X)$ can be improved from one concerning $(X_k\subset X)$, where $X_k$ is the deepest stratum of a conically smooth stratified space $X$, to a construction $\unzip_Y(X)$ concerning a pair $(Y\subset X)$, where $Y$ is a closed constructible sub-stratified space.
+In what appears below, $\Link_Y(X)$ is the corresponding generalization of $\Link_k(X)$ from Definition~\ref{def.link}.

-\begin{prop} Let $Y\hookrightarrow X$ be a proper constructible embedding among stratified spaces.
-Then there is a stratified manifold with corners $\unzip_Y(X)$ fitting into a diagram among stratified spaces (with corner structure forgotten)
+\begin{prop} Let $Y\hookrightarrow X$ be a proper constructible embedding among conically smooth stratified spaces.
+Then there is a stratified manifold with corners $\unzip_Y(X)$ fitting into a diagram among conically smooth stratified spaces (with corner structure forgotten)

 satisfying the following conditions. \begin{itemize} \item The diagram is a pullback, and is a pushout.